Miami Canopy WatchTree Permit Transparency

 Miami's tree canopy is being permitted away, one folio at a time.

-Open the map Search the permitsHow this is built
+Track active appeals Open the map Search permitsHow this is built

 Source